Surakshaajith/simple-ocr-opencv/README.md

 #### Step 6: Classification

-Looks at the training data (.box files for previously grounded and trained images) in order to classify the contents of a new image.
+Uses the pixels-to-characters mappings defined in previous steps to classify what new characters are.

 #### Step 7: Results

-If everything went well then you've got an output that says what's written in the image.
-If not, try using different images.
+If it worked well, you've got an accurate output that says what text is in the image.

 How to understand this project
 ==============================